Flag of Japan: Hachimaki

 The 'helmet-scarf' (鉢巻, hachimaki) is a white headband (bandana) with the red sun in the middle.
 Phrases are usually written on it.
 It is worn as a symbol of perseverance, effort, and/or courage by the wearer.
-These are worn on many occasions by for example sports spectators, women giving birth, students in cram school, office workers, tradesmen taking pride in their work etc. During World War II, the phrases "Certain Victory" (必勝, Hisshō) or "Seven Lives" was written on the hachimaki and worn by kamikaze pilots.
+These are worn on many occasions by for example sports spectators, women giving birth, students in cram school, office workers, tradesmen taking pride in their work etc. During World War II, the phrases "Certain Victory" (必勝, Hisshō) or "Seven Lives" were written on the hachimaki and worn by kamikaze pilots.
 This denoted that the pilot was willing to die for his country.